sonicalabs/boilerplate/README.md

 ### Routes

 Routes are loaded from the file [`boilerplate.php`](src/routes/boilerplate.php).
-After `php artisan vendor:publish --provider=sebastienheyd/boilerplate` the file will be found in the folder `routes` at the root of your project.
+After `php artisan vendor:publish --provider="Sebastienheyd\Boilerplate\BoilerplateServiceProvider"` the file will be found in the folder `routes` at the root of your project.

 A default prefix `admin` is set into the config file [`app.php`](src/config/boilerplate/app.php), this is why boilerplate is accessible by /admin url.
 You can set an empty prefix if you remove the default route / defined in `routes/web.php`